"Enter his gates with thanksgiving, and his courts with praise. Give thanks to him, bless his name." Psalm 100:4

 Sunday morning is our community's primary time to gather to praise God.
 Join us at 9:30 AM.
-Our typical worship includes times of reflection, prayer, scripture reading, a sermon, and a blend of traditional and contemporary music, Communion is served the third Sunday of the month and other select church holidays.
+Our typical worship includes times of reflection, prayer, scripture reading, a sermon, and a blend of traditional and contemporary music, Communion is usually served the second Sunday of the month and other select church holidays.
+You can also watch the service live online at www.facebook.com/groups/fpclagrande

 Presbyterian Women (PW) is a national women's organization of the PC (USA).
 Here at FPC, the main events of PW are the spring rummage sale and fall holiday bazaar.
 Funds from these events are used to nurture faith, support the church's mission, work for justice, and build community.